GRADUATE SCHOOL OF PLANNING

-This assessment of learning domains is executed with a 70 items rubric, which covers the relevant competencies of these three domains, and assigns an ordinal value in a scale of 0 to 2 points.
+This assessment of learning is executed with a 70 items rubric which covers the relevant competencies of these three domains: Research, Planning and Communication skills.
+Its mastery is measured with these items and assigns an ordinal value in a scale of 0 to 2 points.
 These points correspond, in the same order, to unmet, partially met and met criteria.

 Measures of assessment rubrics of learning objectives on research, critical planning, and communication skills applied to planning project by graduating students